-DevOps as a Service is a delivery model for a set of tools that facilitates collaboration between an organization's software development team and the operations team.
+DevOps as a Service (DaaS) is a delivery model for a set of tools that facilitates collaboration between an organization's software development team and the operations team.
 In this delivery model, the DevOps as a Service provider collects the disparate tools that cover various aspects of the overall process and connects these tools to work together as one unit.
 DevOps as a Service is the opposite of a best of breed toolchain approach, in which the DevOps team uses a disconnected collection of discrete tools.

 The aim of DevOps as a Service is to ensure that every action carried out in the delivery of software can be tracked, with the DevOps as a Service system helping to ensure that the organization achieves desired outcomes and successfully follows strategies such as continuous delivery (CD) and continuous integration (CI) to deliver business value.
 DevOps as a Service also provides feedback to the developer group when a problem is identified in the production environment.